The Cornwall We Want

 A truly sustainable economy

-by Lesley, almost 4 years ago
+by Lesley, over 4 years ago

 Cornwall's reliance on tourism benefits very few who live here.
 Most people who work in it are paid low, seasonal wages and are forced to live in poor housing (ironically owing to the use of other housing by tourists.)
 This is neither desirable nor sustainable as people, especially our young people, move away for other work.
 This has become a community of people who "pass through", easily witnessed by the changes in shop ownership and the faces serving us in our beach-side cafés.
 We still 'cobble together' our livings with several jobs, in a way not so much different from...
 Continue reading